 Last and least in this blog post, the Congress Square and Star Park (Park Zvezda).
 I should probably add this square to my list of the most romantic places in Ljubljana.
 Sitting on the benches in this parc and is quite romantic.
 Especially on the bench under the little pavilion.
 Anyway, these days there is something even more romantic in this parc.
 Yes, the ice rink.
 Ps.
 Be sure to check my highlighted Insta Story to see me skating there.
 By the way, I wore the same Escada coat that I’m wearing in this post here.
 It turned out to be just perfect for figure skating under the stars.

 FOLLOW ME AROUND LJUBLJANA WITH ESCADA

 I know, you could easily get lost following my list.
 Especially if you have been in Ljubljana only through my photos and snaps.
 Yet to make sure you don’t get lost once you visit Ljubljana, I’m adding the city map with all the places I wrote about marked.
 Also, I added the photos of my Escada outfits to make sure you look like a fashionista and not a tourist when visiting Ljubljana.
 You know what I mean.

 Like I said, this was just a glimpse of my favourite spots of Ljubljana.
 I’m leaving the most romantic and most beautiful spots for another time.
 Don’t forget to follow me on my Instagram to see my little Escada escape to the Ljubljana Castle, the Skyscraper, Prešeren square, Jakopič promenade, Opera and Ballet, and the ice rink at the Congress Square.
-Also, be sure to check all these outfits in the special outfit blog post (first here at the Prešeren Square) that are on my blog now or coming up in next few days.
+Also, be sure to check all these outfits in the special outfit blog post (first here at the Prešeren Square) (and second here from Slovenska Street) that are on my blog now or coming up in next few days.
 And shop my Escada outfit on Escada.com.
 By the way, have you visited Ljubljana already?